zx80/anodb/README.md

 If the connection is broken, a new connection is attempted.

-Compared do aiosql, the point is not to need to pass a connection as an argument on each call.
+Compared do aiosql, the point is not to need to pass a connection as an argument on each call: The `DB` class embeds both connection and query methods.

 ## Example